Osteopath for Headache And Migraine Relief

 The pain is usually located around the eyes and forehead, but it can also radiate below the nose.
 Sinus headaches are due to trapped mucus from congestion.

 Pain is often described as throbbing or pulsating in one particular location.
-Migraine headaches usually affect only one side of the head at a time and are often accompanied by nausea, vomiting, and extreme sensitivity to light.
+Tension-type headaches or migraine headaches usually affect only one side of the head at a time and are often accompanied by nausea, vomiting, and extreme sensitivity to light.

 The pain is often located near the neck, scalp, or forehead.
 Cervicogenic headache originates from a cervical problem.